El-7arifa23/HR-Analysis/README.md

 # 🚀 **NezamTrack**

-An end-to-end **data analysis** project investigating the root causes of employee attrition using advanced analytical tools.
+An end-to-end **data analysis** Mega project Showcase Our works in Providing HR Solutions For Companies.
 This project was developed for **DEPI Round 2 (2024–2025)**, simulating real-world HR data to deliver **actionable insights**.

 ---